oskarskalski/soleproprietorship/README.md

 ## Sending request to the application

 After choosing first or second way, now you can send http requests to this application.
+We can use aplication like POSTMAN to send request to this aplication.
+Even you can use browser to get data but for now it only works for get method requests.
+If we would need send http request like put/post/delete, etc.. using for example javacript, it would need modify CORS policy in the spring boot application.
+By default it is blocked.

 ### POST Requests